HarveyBates/Open-JIP/README.md

 </p>

-**Increasing** the resistance of R5 will *increase* the sensitivty of detection.
+**Increasing** the resistance of R5 will **increase** the sensitivty of detection.

-**Decreasing** the resistance of R5 will *decrese* the sensitivty of detection.
+**Decreasing** the resistance of R5 will **decrese** the sensitivty of detection.

 Do this with 200kohm steps to dial in the specific sensitivty that you need for your application.

-*Note* if you begin to get a large overshoot occuring at the start of your measurments you may need to increase the capacitor value (C5) to 2pF - 5pF.
+*Note* - if you begin to get a large overshoot occuring at the start of your measurements you may need to increase the capacitor value (C5) to 2pF - 5pF.
 This [article](https://wiki.analog.com/university/courses/electronics/electronics-lab-1st) may help you if you encounter this issue.

 ### User customiabilty

 Users are encouraged to modify Open-JIP for their needs.
 Some examples of this may be to:

-1. Customise the 3D-model to suit a flow through arrangement
+1. Customise the 3D-model to suit a flow-through cuvette arrangement
+2. Redesign the 3D-model to improve its water resistance
-2. Make an array of Open-JIP devices of difference actinic colors
+3. Make an array of Open-JIP devices of difference actinic colors
-3. Change the desgin of the 3D printed mount
+4. Change the desgin of the 3D printed mount
-4. Add an external trigger
+5. Add an external trigger (TTL)

 ### To do list